jhwhenry/cpd/CPD_Upgrade_485_to_511_TEST.md

     zen_watchdog: sha256:4f73b382687bd4de6754292670f6281a7944b6b0903396ed78f1de2da54bc8c0
 ```

-2)Add the `gcMemoryLimit` and `resources` configurtions under the ZenMinio in the spec which looks like below.
+2)Add the `gcMemoryLimit` configurtion under the ZenMinio in the spec which looks like below.
 <br>
-**Note:** For the Test upgrade, we can specify the values of the resources by referring to that in the Dev environment.

 ```
   ZenMinio:
     name: zen-minio
     gcMemoryLimit: 1000MiB
-    resources:
-      limits:
-        cpu: 1
-        ephemeral-storage: 600Mi
-        memory: 2Gi
-      requests:
-        cpu: 500m
-        ephemeral-storage: 200Mi
-        memory: 1Gi
 ```

 3)Save and Exit.
 Wait untile the ZenService Operator reconcilation completed and also the lite-cr in 'Completed' status.